Vxrpenter/docs/index.md

 Fork the [repository](https://github.com/CedModV2/CedMod),
 commit your changes to the fork and then create a pull request to propose the changes to the maintainers.

-{: .warning }
+{: .attention }
 When proposing changes, make sure they are well tested and don't break any other features.
 CedMod is used by many servers and has to be stable for optimal usage.
 Also make sure to explain exactly what you changed in the pull request.

 {: .note }
 The backend of CedMod is closed source and will remain that way.
-If you'd like to contribute to the development of the backend, you can apply for a staff position using the [application form](https://docs.google.com/forms/d/1JJKZOXOv6_ew8bExxGvLvaSBzdgCNlYteGnWNOMQPXU/edit).
+If you'd like to contribute to the development of the backend, you can apply for a staff position with the [application form](https://docs.google.com/forms/d/1JJKZOXOv6_ew8bExxGvLvaSBzdgCNlYteGnWNOMQPXU/edit).
 The CedMod team reviews your application and then decides if it is valid or not.
 You need to answer the questions truthfully for the best chances, lying won't bring you far